audiofilter/spuc/README.md

 * brew tap audiofilter/spuc
 * brew install spuc  (or brew install -HEAD spuc for latest sources (unstable)

-For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does.

-Nor does spuclib have the examples or the python extensions available in audiofilter/pyspuc

 Library documentation pages here : http://audiofilter.github.io/spuc/

 ----